Classifying Green Roof Criteria

 An optimal green roof balances biological components and hydrological functions.
 Biological components are vegetation and soil.
 Hydrological functions are retention and drainage.
 Only when these four aspects are in balance, do we attain a resilient green roof.

 The term “soil” is not common within the green roof industry.
-The term “green roof media” is used much more commonly, recognizing that the combination of aggregates and organic matter typically used in green roof installation is not
+The term “green roof media” is used much more commonly, recognizing that the combination of aggregates and organic matter typically used in green roof installation is not a soil, per se, but is an engineered, man-made component.
+We want to re-introduce the term “soil,” emphasizing the importance of microbial life within the material.
+Plants and soil form symbiotic relationships via beneficial microbes.
+These symbiotic relationships are critical to the biological health and resilience of the green roof.

 Stormwater management is the most common reason for installing a green roof.
 But even green roofs installed for purely aesthetic or energy-related or other concerns require highly functioning green roof hydrology.

 Retention is the process of absorbing water and only releasing that water through evaporative processes.
 The term evapotranspiration refers to the combined the processes of evaporation (from soil or other absorptive materials) and transpiration (from plants).
 Transpiration is essential to plant survival, thus retention is essential to plant survival.
 The volume of water retained is always equal to the volume of water converted to vapor via evapotranspiration.
+Clearly hydrology is always important, even if stormwater is not a concern, as hydrology and biology are interrelated.

 Drainage is the process of releasing water gravitationally.
 Drainage is also very important to green roofs.
 These might seem like statements made by Captain Obvious, but we find that green roof drainage is often quite misunderstood.

 Should a green roof drain very rapidly?
 Should it drain slowly?
 What is the quality of the water that drains off?
-Once we understand what should happen, what are
+Once we understand what should happen, what are best practices to make it happen… on actual projects?
+These are a sampling of topics relating to drainage that we will discuss in our blog.

 In reading the two prior paragraphs, you might have noticed that vegetation, soil, drainage, and retention are all related to each other.
 This is why all four aspects (two major components, and two major processes) must be balanced to create a resilient green roof.